ridon/ridon/README.md

 Ridon is mobile operating system built on top of Replicant, CyanogenMod and Android Open Source Project.
 Ridon is part of BlankOn Project.

+## Devices
-At the moment we only have something in our [wiki] (https://github.com/ridon/ridon/wiki)
+At the moment we only support a few devices.
+Please visit our [wiki] (https://github.com/ridon/ridon/wiki) and see the list of the devices on the right side menu.